ohmy90/Matrix-Multiplication-Hardware-Accelerator-HLS/README.md

 ## Why is the C++ implementation 10x slower than the Python implementation without arguments?
 And the importance of good software design.
 <br/>

-Both codes are written to be executed on a single thread and sequentially (integers are used so single-threaded for Numpy).
+<p align="justify"> Both codes are written to be executed on a single thread and sequentially (integers are used so single-threaded for Numpy).
 Furthermore, the implementations have a time complexity of O(N^3) since the matrices multiply by the standard method using three nested loops.
 The programs could have been optimized in a number of ways: multicore and multithread execution and local memory locations for faster read/write operations.
 Nevertheless, adding the flags lead to an improvement of over 20x in the C++ implementation.

 O3 tells the compiler to maximize the execution speed of the program by adopting agressive compilation methods, and march=native forces the compiler to compile exactly for the current CPU (i.e. force it to use its instructions) .
-As such, one can see the importance of compiler/sofware optimization in hardware-software co-design.
+As such, one can see the importance of compiler/sofware optimization in hardware-software co-design.  </p>

 <br/>